 Is Travel Insurance necessary?

-It all depends on your health, how extreme or accident-prone you are, your comfort zone with traveling without insurance and the risk factors you feel may be involved.
+It all depends on your health, how extreme or accident-prone you are, what type of activities will you participate in (bunjee jumping, skiiing, surfing, scuba diving, etc..), and all the risk factors you feel may be involved.
 It’s a personal choice.

 During my three-month coverage in India: